filip-herceg/filip-herceg-cv/docs/README.md

 > Phase 1 of restructuring: content is being migrated into domain folders.
 Old flat files will be redirected/cleaned up in Phase 2.

-Machine-readable index: run `npm run docs:index` (outputs to stdout).
-Current snapshot committed as `docs-index.json` for tooling experiments.
+Machine-readable index: run `npm run docs:index` (prints JSON to stdout).
+To write a local file for tooling, use `npm run docs:index:write` (ignored by git).

 ## Product & Vision
 - Vision & Mission (`product/vision-mission.md`)